-Traffic Intensity
+MHDA-S10 Traffic Intensity

 - The total traffic generated from each site shall not exceed 20 daily one-way movements, where the traffic generated by single residential unit, and construction traffic are excluded. - 2.
-The total traffic generated from each Community Hub A-C shall not exceed 200 daily one-way movements, where construction traffic is excluded.
+The total traffic generated from each Community Hub A C shall not exceed 200 daily one-way movements, where construction traffic is excluded.

-Note: Trip generation for each activity is contained within Appendix 25F of this Plan.
+Note: Trip generation for each activity is contained withing Appendix 25F of this Plan.

-- Where compliance is not achieved with MHDA-S10 matters over which discretion is restricted: - a.
-The trip characteristics associated with the proposed activity. - The design of features intended to ensure safety for all users of the access site, and/or intersecting roads including but not limited to vehicle occupants, vehicle riders and pedestrians. - Land transport network safety and efficiency, particularly at peak traffic times (of both the activity and road network). - d.
+- 3. Where compliance is not achieved with MHDA-S10 matters over which discretion is restricted: - a.
+The trip characteristics associated with the proposed activity. - The design of features intended to ensure safety for all users of the access site, and/or intersecting roads including but not limited to vehicle occupants, vehicle riders and pedestrians. - c.
+Land transport network safety and efficiency, particularly at peak traffic times (of both the activity and road network). - d.
 Mitigation to address adverse effects, such as: - i.
 Travel/trip planning and timing. - ii.
 Providing alternatives to private vehicle trips. - iii.
 Contributing to improvements to the road network, where appropriate. - iv.
 The effect of traffic on the amenity and character of the surrounding area.

-MHDA-S11 Building Platform(s)
+MHDA-S11 | Building platform(s)

-- 1. Every proposed allotment (other than an access or unity allotment) shall comply with the following: - a.
+- Every proposed allotment (other than an access or unity allotment) shall comply with the following: - a.
 Each allotment has a shape factor, being: - i.
+A circle with a diameter of at least 20m, exclusive of boundary setbacks; and - 2.
+Where compliance is not achieved with MHDA-S11 matters over which discretion is restricted: - a.
+Earthworks and fill material required for building platforms and access. - b.
+Geotechnical suitability for building.

-A circle with a diameter of at least 20m, exclusive of boundary setbacks; and - Which contains a minimum 150m2 building platform area that is suitable to construct a building either in accordance with NZS 3604/2011; or with specific engineering design of foundations. - b.
+- ii.
+Which contains a minimum 150m2 building platform area that is suitable to construct a building either in accordance with NZS 3604/2011; or with specific engineering design of foundations. - b.
 All building platforms proposed in accordance with 1.a.ii are: - Certified by a geotechnical engineer as geotechnically stable and suitable for a building platform. - ii.
 Has vehicular access in accordance with MHDA-S12 Vehicle Crossings. - iii.
-Not subject to inundation in a 1% AEP storm or flood event. - iv.
+Not subject to inundation in a 1% AEP storm or flood event. - iv. iv.
 Able to accommodate a residential unit as a permitted activity in accordance with Rule MHDA-R2.